For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Can you return personalised, perishable or opened items?

-Legally speaking, unless the item is faulty, a retailer has no obligation to refund personalised or custom-made items, perishable goods (like food), newspapers, magazines or opened CDs, DVDs and computer software.
+Legally speaking, unless the item is faulty, a retailer has no obligation to refund personalised or custom-made items.
+This is also true for perishable goods (like food), newspapers, magazines or opened CDs, DVDs and computer software.

 However, individual retailers may have their own policies where they will allow returns as a gesture of goodwill.